johnny353535/yoi/docs/_pages/behaviours/parallax.md

 </div>
 ```

-<p class="hint hint--primary">The higher the factor, the more subtle the resulting parallax effect.
-Think of it as a <i>throttle force</i>.</p>
+### Parallax Background Image

-### Hidden Overflow
+Wrap a parallax element (eg. an image) inside a container element with hidden overflow to create the popular parallax background image effect.

-You can wrap a parallax element (eg. an image) inside a container element with hidden overflow to create the popular parallax background image effect.
-Make sue the container element is set to a fixed hight which is smaller than the parallax element’s hight:
+<p class="hint hint--negative">Make sure the container element is set to a fixed hight which is smaller than the parallax element’s hight.</p>

 ```html
 <!-- example -->